 Does specific building/construction, plumbing, mechanical, electrical, etc. work require a permit?

 Most projects do require a permit.
-Contact the Township's Building Inspections Department to determine whether or not you need a permit for your project.
-Contact them at email@example.com, (610) 408-3610 or (610) 408-3615.
+Click here or contact the Township's Building Inspections Department to determine whether or not you need a permit for your project.
+Contact the Department at firstname.lastname@example.org, (610) 408-3610 or (610) 408-3615.

 No. The Township asks property owners, where possible, to compost leaves on their property.
 Your trash hauler will typically designate specific dates that they will pick up leaves.
 Tredyffrin Township does have a compost site for residents to drop off leaves.
 It is open for specified period of time in the spring and fall.
 Go to compost site; go to trash hauler page.